Judge says fire retardant drops are polluting streams but allows use to continue

 BILLINGS, Mont.
 (AP) — A judge ruled Friday that the U.S. government can keep using chemical retardant to fight wildfires, despite finding that the practice pollutes streams in western states in violation of federal law.

-Government officials say chemical fire retardant is sometimes crucial to slowing the advance of dangerous blazes.
+Government officials say chemical fire retardant can be crucial to slowing the advance of dangerous blazes.
 Wildfires across North America have grown bigger and more destructive over the past two decades as climate change warms the planet.

-Christensen said halting the use of fire retardant would “conceivably result in greater harm from wildfires — including to human life and property and to the environment.”

 More than 200 loads of retardant got into waterways over the past decade.
 Federal officials say those situations usually occurred by mistake and in less than 1% of the thousands of loads annually.